arclicious/tar-tool-fb/README.md

 ```
 fdc tar-tool-fb.bas
 ```
+# Running tar-tool-fb

-2. Open the program by double-clicking on it or opening it via Terminal on Linux.
+1. Open the program by double-clicking on it or opening it via Terminal on Linux.